newchuyalong/libgdx-learning/Skin.md

 Drawable drawable = skin.getDrawable("logo");
 ```

-A texture can be retrieved as a region, ninepatch, sprite, tiled drawable or drawable.
 A texture region can be retrieved as a ninepatch, sprite, tiled drawable, or drawable.
 The first time a conversion is made, a new object is allocated and stored in the skin.
 Subsequent retrievals will return the stored object.

 When converting a texture region to a drawable, the skin will choose the most appropriate drawable for that region.
 If the region is an AtlasRegion with ninepatch split information, then a NinePatchDrawable is returned.
 If the region is an AtlasRegion that has been rotated or whitespace stripped, then a SpriteDrawable is returned so the region will be drawn correctly.
 Otherwise, a TextureRegionDrawable is returned.